UPPMAX/programming_formalisms_intro/doc/documentation.md

 ## Deploy
-- Make use of free web platforms to put your full documentation!
+Make use of free web platforms to put your full documentation!

-- GH-pages
+- GitHub-pages (GH-pages)
 - ReadTheDocs

 - Input from you?

 ### Github pages
-- Easiest. everything is local to uithub
+- Easiest. everything is local to GitHub
+- This lesson material

 ### Read the Docs
 - Somewhat more possibilities, like having several versions of documentation to switch between.
+- Example

 ## Exercise

 ````{Admonition} Read more
    `Code refinery <https://coderefinery.github.io/documentation/>`